Azure/confidential-computing-cvm-guest-attestation/tdx-attestation-app/ATTEST.md

 sudo ./trustauthority-cli token --config config.json --user-data <base64 encoded userdata>  --no-eventlog
 ```

 **Note:** the user-data is base64 standard encoded.
 It could be any format (binary, JSON object) that client or relying party can understand.
 The hash(SHA512) of the user-data will be included in the <b>attester_runtime_data.user-data</b> claim in the attesation token released by Intel Trust Authority.
-Some online tool like https://base64.guru/converter/encode/text can be used to encode the data to base64 standard format.
+We used this [tool](https://base64.guru/converter/encode/text) to encode the data to base64 standard format.